 The principal building, situated on the most elevated point of "College Hill," is an imposing and beautiful structure with front and flanking towers and with covered porches running its entire length of 273 feet.
 The central and original part of the edifice-known as the "Main Building"-contains recitation rooms, society halls, teachers' apartments, parlor, Faculty room, and dormitories for female students.
-In one wing, named Smith Hall, are additional rooms for female boarders, a large diningroom and an Auditorium capable of seating a thousand people.
-Hering Hall-the other wing-contains, on the first floor, two large rooms for the Preparatory Department, and another for the chemical and physical laboratory; on the second floor, five recitation rooms and the President's office; on the third floor, a few sleeping rooms and a library, eighty-one feet long.
-In other parts of the campus are Ward Hall, in which the male boarding students live; the handsome and well-equipped Yingling Gymnasium, the President's House, the building known as Levine Hall, for the exclusive use of the Primary Department, and the newly erected Y. M. C. A. Hall.
+In one wing, named Smith Hall, are additional rooms for female boarders, a large dining-room and an Auditorium capable of seating a thousand people.
+Hering Hall-the other wing-contains on the first floor two large rooms for the Preparatory Department, and another for the chemical and physical laboratory; on the second floor, five recitation rooms and the President's office; on the third floor, a few sleeping rooms and a library, eighty-one feet long.
+In other parts of the campus are Ward Hall, in which the male boarding students live; the handsome and well-equipped Yingling Gymnasium, the President's House, the building known as Levine Hall, for the exclusive use of the Primary Department, the Y. M. C. A. Hall, and the Chapel recently erected by Mr. W. G. Baker.